Reed College: Student organizations

-Crime
+Campus Safety and Sexual Assault

-According to a Washington Post analysis of federal campus safety data from 2014, Reed College had 12.9 reports of rape per 1,000 students, the "highest total of reports of rape" per 1,000 students of any college in the nation on its main campus.

-In 2012, Reed College had the third highest reported sexual assault rate among U.S. colleges and universities.
-It is unclear whether this high reporting rate arises from the college and student body fostering an environment that is more supportive of reporting sexual assault or due to a higher offending pattern by students. in 2013 there were 19 reported forcible sexual offenses among the approximately 1,400 students at the college.
-In 2011, a student member of Reed's Judicial Board resigned over the college's handling of sexual assault cases.
-An investigation by the Center for Public Integrity found that those found responsible in cases of sexual assault frequently faced few consequences, while the lives of the victims were left in turmoil.
+According to a 2014 Washington Post analysis of federal campus safety data, Reed College had 12.9 reports of rape per 1,000 students, the "highest total of reports of rape" per 1,000 students of any college in the nation on its main campus.
+It is unclear whether Reed's high reporting rate arises from the college and student body fostering an environment that is more supportive of reporting sexual assault or due to a higher offending pattern by students.
+However, a 2011 investigation by the Center for Public Integrity found those found responsible in cases of sexual assault at Reed often faced few consequences, while victims experienced significant negative impacts.

+Reed publishes annual campus security and fire safety reports as required under federal law.
+The 2024 report, covering calendar year 2023, recorded five reported sex offenses, compared with 11 reported sex offenses in 2022.

+The college's current Community Safety department operates continuously and receives reports of sexual assault, provides safety services, and refers reports to internal and external resources.